-- Oden is the staple dish of the cold winter
+- Oden is the Japanese staple dish of the cold winter

-Oden is the staple dish of the cold winter
+Oden is the Japanese staple dish of the cold winter

-It is a dish consisting of radish, eggs, and nerimono (paste products) such as chikuwa (a tubular roll of boiled fish paste) stewed in a soy sauce flavored soup.
+It is a dish consisting of various ingredients stewed in a soy sauce flavored soup.
+Common ingredients are radish, eggs, and nerimono (paste products) such as chikuwa (a tubular roll of boiled fish paste), hanpen (fish cake) or konjak.

-The ingredients that can be used in oden are unlimited and they vary according to area and preferences
+The ingredients used in oden are called tane, and their characteristics vary according to area and preferences.